Inclusive Education Scholarship - Master of Learning Intervention

 It's also worth checking the advanced standing policy (PDF, 209 KB) to see if you are eligible to receive credit towards your chosen course.

-Please visit the Scholarships for current teachers and new graduates webpage for more information and to submit a scholarship application.
+Please visit the Master of Inclusive Education Initiative page for more information and to submit a scholarship application.

 - Submit an application for the Scholarship via the DET website